Drone-Z/UNO-Drone-Research-/AugustoFolder/PaperOutline.md

 **Dataset size.** The current dataset is insufficient for machine learning.
 Published work recommends a minimum of 500–1,000 labeled windows per class for traditional ML and 2,000–10,000 for deep learning [16].

-### 5.3 Recommended Next Steps

-The following steps are recommended to continue this research in order of priority:
+### 6.3 Roadmap Toward Autonomous Detection

+The core goal of this project is to move from the current state — where a human can look at a chart and see a difference — to a system that reads live CSI data and automatically determines whether a drone is present, where it is, and whether a person is also in the area.
+The following roadmap describes the steps required to get there, in order of priority.

+**Phase 1 — Fix the packet rate (immediate)**
-1. **Increase packet rate.** Change `CONFIG_SEND_FREQUENCY` in `csi_send/main/app_main.c` from 20 to 200 and reflash the transmitter ESP32.
-This is a single line change that does not require modifying the receiver or collection script.
+Change `CONFIG_SEND_FREQUENCY` in `csi_send/main/app_main.c` from 20 to 200 and reflash the transmitter ESP32.
+This single line change is the most impactful improvement possible and unlocks all subsequent steps.
+Without 150–200 pps the propeller Doppler signature remains invisible and no classifier can reliably separate drone from human.

-2. **Collect labeled dataset at higher rate.** With 200 pps, re-collect at minimum: 10 minutes of clean baseline, 10 minutes of drone hovering at the Fresnel zone midpoint at multiple heights (1m, 2m, 3m), and 10 minutes of human walking.
-Use a phone stopwatch to log event timestamps during recording.

-3. **Test with a heavier drone.** A drone in the DJI Mavic Mini class (~249g) would produce a stronger and more consistent CSI signature and is the platform most commonly used in published drone detection literature [1][2].

-4. **Add a second antenna link.** Placing a second TX/RX pair perpendicular to the first would create a cross-shaped detection zone, significantly expanding coverage and enabling rudimentary localization of the drone within the sensing area.

-5. **Implement a baseline ML classifier.** Once a sufficient labeled dataset is collected, a Random Forest classifier trained on per-window statistical features (mean amplitude, standard deviation, activity score, PSD peak frequency) provides a fast and interpretable starting point before moving to CNN-LSTM deep learning approaches [11].

-6. **Indoor vs. outdoor comparison.** Collecting equivalent recordings indoors in a controlled environment would allow separation of environmental effects (wind, temperature) from the drone signature itself.
+**Phase 2 — Build a labeled dataset**
+With 200 pps, collect clean labeled recordings in three classes: empty environment, drone only, and person only.
+Use a phone stopwatch to note event start and end times during every recording.
+Target at minimum 20–30 minutes per class, collected across multiple days and conditions.
+This dataset is the foundation that every subsequent step depends on.
+Without it, no model can be trained or evaluated honestly.

+**Phase 3 — Train a binary detector (Question 1)**
+Using the labeled dataset, train a sliding-window classifier that reads a 2-second window of CSI amplitude data and outputs a binary prediction: drone present or not.
+Start with a Random Forest on hand-crafted features (mean amplitude, standard deviation, activity score, PSD energy in the 50–400 Hz band).
+Evaluate with leave-one-session-out cross-validation to get an honest accuracy estimate.
+This is the first step toward a system that does not need a human to interpret the data.

+**Phase 4 — Add drone vs. human separation (Question 2)** Extend the classifier to three classes: empty, human, drone.
+The key discriminating feature at 200 pps will be the Doppler PSD — a person walking produces energy below 2 Hz while a drone propeller produces energy in the 83–233 Hz range.
+Visualize the PSD for each class first to confirm the separation is visible before training any model.

+**Phase 5 — Distance estimation from CSI (Question 4)**
+Implement RSSI-based distance estimation using the fitted path loss model (n = 2.59).
+For finer resolution, implement phase-slope Time-of-Flight estimation from the CSI complex data.
+Validate against recordings at known distances.
+This allows the system to report not just "drone present" but approximately "drone is X meters away."

+**Phase 6 — Multiple antenna links (Questions 5 and 6)**
+Add a second TX/RX ESP32 pair placed perpendicular to the first, creating two overlapping Fresnel zones in a cross pattern.
+If both links detect a disturbance simultaneously, the intersection of their Fresnel zones narrows the possible drone location.
+If only one link is disturbed, the drone is likely in that link's zone but not the other.
+This is the first step toward spatial localization without GPS or radar.

+**Phase 7 — 3D coverage volume (Question 7)**
+Elevate one antenna pair to 2–3 meters above ground while keeping another at ground level.
+The two Fresnel zones will overlap in 3D space, creating a detection volume that catches drones flying at altitude rather than only near the ground.
+This is the most novel aspect of the project and represents a contribution not yet documented in the published ESP32 CSI literature.

 ---

-## 6. Conclusion
+## 7. Conclusion

 This paper presents a preliminary experimental investigation into WiFi CSI-based drone detection using two low-cost ESP32 microcontrollers following the Espressif esp-csi open-source framework.
 Across three outdoor test configurations at 50 ft and 105 ft antenna separations, we observed measurable and repeatable differences in CSI amplitude, RSSI, and activity between clean baseline, human walking, and drone flight conditions.
 A path loss exponent of n = 2.59 was fitted from a 264 ft outdoor range characterization, consistent with near-line-of-sight propagation.
 The primary limitation identified is the current ~10 packets per second collection rate, which prevents Doppler-based propeller frequency analysis.
 A clear and low-effort path to 150–200 packets per second exists via a single firmware parameter change.
 This work establishes a working experimental baseline and a concrete roadmap for progressing toward automated drone classification with commodity hardware.